AI Deepfake Medicine: Is There a Real Doctor in the House?

 Medical professionals cannot solve this alone, but we can take proactive steps:

-• Create trusted spaces online — a verified hub where your genuine advice lives.
+- Create trusted spaces online — a verified hub where your genuine advice lives.
+For example, maintain an official website, a verified social media presence, or a professional blog that patients can trust as their go-to source.

-If deepfakes are going to steal our voices, we must make sure our real ones are easy to recognise.
+If deepfakes are going to steal our voices, those in the medical profession must make sure our real ones are easy to recognise.

 If AI can convincingly impersonate any doctor to endorse any treatment, how do we preserve public trust?

-For the sake of patient safety and the future of evidence-based medicine, I believe we must choose the latter.
+For the sake of patient safety and the future of evidence-based medicine, I believe we must step forward.
+Ignoring medical deepfakes won’t protect us.
+Staying silent just makes room for misinformation.
+When authentic medical voices disappear, fraudulent ones take their place.